fdioDocs/vpp-docs/docs/reference/vppcontainers/VagrantVMSetup.rst

     ~# rpm -Uvh *.rpm

-Since VPP is now installed, we can start running VPP on our "host" VM with:
+Since VPP is now installed, start running VPP on the "host" VM with:

 .. code-block:: shell